sidmalani/flutter-fastlane-fastpublish/README.md

   - ``` base64 -i play_config.json > play_config.json.b64 ```

 Please note the first aab file may have to be uploaded manually according to some blog posts.
-So just create a release in Playstore in internal testing and upload the AAB.
-Mark it versionName 1.0.0 and versionNumber 1.
+So just create a release in Playstore in internal testing and upload the ".aab" file.
+Mark it versionName 0.0.1 and versionNumber 1.

 To release newer versions simply update the version in pubspec.yaml file.
 The format is <versionname>+<versionnumber> so increment both and publish.